 And maybe we can conclude, as previously mentioned, that, “it hardly seems important."

 Thanmaya Navada is a second-year Journalism/International Studies student at UTS.
-She is a self-proclaimed cinephile and bookworm, and if in doubt you'll probably find her napping during literally every spare minute she gets.
+She describes herself as a film-buff and bookworm, when she's not napping during literally every spare minute she gets.
 Also cheese.
 She loves cheese.